Apple’s Quarterly Earnings: Nothing Fancy, But Nothing Broken

 We’ve been waiting for some good news on the iPad front for a good while now, and we didn’t get it today. iPad sales fell again to 8.9 million units, a 13% slide from last year’s March quarter.

-Apple recently announced (in early April) a competitively priced $329 iPad, but it’s too early to see exactly how enthusiastically the market will receive that device.
+Apple recently announced (in early April) a competitively priced $329 iPad, but it’s too early to see exactly how enthusiastically the market is receiving that device.

 Apple has been trying hard to sell iPads (and iPhones) into enterprises, and is apparently making some progress.
 CFO Luca Maestri said Apple set an enterprise sales record in the March quarter, and he expects the same kind of growth in enterprise sales over the next few quarters.
-But so far, the enterprise growth hasn’t been enough to really move the needle on iPad sales.
+But so far, the enterprise growth hasn’t been enough to move the needle on iPad sales.

 Cook spun the iPad picture by citing a 451 Research study saying that satisfaction levels for the iPad were 95% and above.
 (He smartly avoided mentioning the most recent J.D.
 Power user satisfaction report that put Microsoft’s Surface Tablet ahead of the iPad for the first time.)
-But later on in the earnings call one equities analyst pointed out that the same 451 Research study reported a nine-year low in iPad purchasing intent, as well as a drop in retention rates.
+But later on in the earnings call one analyst pointed out that the same 451 Research study reported a nine-year low in iPad purchasing intent, as well as a drop in retention rates.
 Spin unspun.

 Apple Watch: Doing The Math